-Before applying, you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.
-Applicants should read all eligibility and assessment criteria closely and attach detailed evidence that supports the assessment criteria (where applicable).
+Before applying you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.

+Applicants should read all eligibility and assessment criteria closely and attach detailed evidence that supports the assessment criteria.

 You will need to set up an account to access our online portal.
+You can only submit an application during a funding round.